Islam-2000/DataSciencePorfolio/README.md

         Skills Used: Spreadsheets, Data Cleaning, Dashboards, Analysis

     Project 2: Movie Dataset Data Cleaning
-        Description: A comprehensive data cleaning to mitigate erroneous, missing, or inconsistent data.
+        A comprehensive data cleaning to mitigate erroneous, missing, or inconsistent data.
 This is performed using data formatting, checking for data duplicates, data consistency across fields and improving data readability.
         Skills Used: Spreadsheets, Functions, Data Formatting & Cleaning

-    Project 3: English Premier League Results Analysis
-        Description: The purpose of this project is to use SQL to explore EPL data and gain a deeper understanding of the data, as well as preparing and cleaning the data if needed.
+    Project 3: English Premier League Results Analysis The purpose of this project is to use SQL to explore EPL data and gain a deeper understanding of the data, as well as preparing and cleaning the data if needed.
         Skills Used: SQL, MySQL, Exploratory Data Analysis (EDA), Data Formatting & Cleaning

+    Project 4: Employee Turnover Analysis
+        A project that uses SQL (MySQL) to explore data concerning companies and the number of laid off employees.
+SQL is used to explore the data, format it, and clean it in preparation to be exported to Google Sheets for analysis and building a comprehensive dashboard.
+        Skills Used: SQL, MySQL, Exploratory Data Analysis (EDA), Data Cleaning, Data Analysis, Dashboard Design

 ## Why Explore This Portfolio?

     Insights: Gain insights into real-world data problems and solutions.